The North Face broke a cardinal rule of marketing…they cheated.

 Instead, no BS marketing takes time and effort.

-North Face wanted to improve their Google search rank for particular keywords and rather than taking the patient, measured and approach of leveraging market research, crafting creative messaging around their Big Idea and tactically driving the marketing operations around that plan, they took a short-cut and sacrificed long-term gains for a short-term “blurry win.”
+North Face wanted to improve their Google search rank for particular keywords and rather than taking the patient, measured approach of leveraging market research, crafting creative messaging around their Big Idea and tactically driving the marketing operations around that plan, they took a short-cut and sacrificed long-term gains for a short-term “blurry win.”

 Short-term Blurry Wins will never trump long-term success.